kubernetes-sigs/gateway-api/geps/gep-3155/index.md

 been helpful for implementation-specific TLS configurations, or simply features that have not made it to the core API yet.
 It would be similarly useful to have an identical field on BackendTLSPolicy.

+Examples:
+- configuration options for vendor-specific mTLS automation
+- restrictions on the minimum supported TLS version or supported cipher suites

 ```go
 type BackendTLSPolicySpec struct {